An essay about JoJo’s Bizarre Adventure and queer masculinities

-The figure on the right can be considered feminine, the assumed stance one of temptation, sultriness, and mystery.
+The pose on the right can be considered feminine, the assumed stance one of temptation, sultriness, and mystery.
 With her fingers curled in beckon, it’s invitational.
-We can construe this as a straight male gaze (or a lesbian gaze), the desired visual object framed as feminine.
-The woman, if you look closely, is peering over her shoulder and back at the camera, as if exerting a display of control over who gets to see her.
-Looking at someone who is looking back at you, especially when you don’t expect them to (her back it turned, after all!), is a confrontational encounter and an assumption of dominance.
+We can construe this as the visual desire object of a straight male gaze.
+The woman, if you look closely, is peering over her shoulder and back at the viewer, as if confronting the spectator.
+Looking at someone who is looking back at you, especially when you don’t expect them to (her back it turned, after all!), is a confrontational encounter and an assumption of control/agency.

 Another highly important factor in JJBA is its approach to fashion.
-Clothes are meant to be worn, so fashion designers have to project it onto a body.
-From the moment an idea is conceived, there is an assumption made about the gender of the body wearing it.
+Clothes are meant to be worn, so fashion designers have to project it onto a body during the drafting process.
+From the moment an idea is conceived, there is an assumption made about the gender and form of the body wearing it.
 Herein, the pervasiveness of binary gender norms dictates which bodies get to wear which clothes — or, formulated differently, which parts of a gendered body should remain covered up.
-Accessible fashion is keen on sexualising feminine bodies, but doesn’t appeal much to (commercialise) the depth of masc sexuality.
+Mainstream fashion is keen on sexualising feminine bodies, but doesn’t appeal much to (commercialise) the depth of masc sexuality.
 It only really offers suits, jeans, and navy blue shirts with prints like ‘Colorado Highway 1988 Big Stinky Burger’.

 Keep in mind that roughly 150 years ago, European and American upper-class men were wearing feathered coats and brightly-coloured tights with belts wrapped around their calves to show off they fine, thick legs.
 Though this fashion of the bourgeoisie is rooted in a classist differentiation, it seems that in modern market societies a gendered differentiation has replaced it.
 Indeed, since the concurrent invention of straightness, we live in a sad reality that doesn’t let mascs wear skirts or be slutty without being branded feminine, like it’s a bad thing.
 Cis men don’t get to access their femininity because of homophobia, and trans men/masc NB people don’t get to because of transphobia.

 Thankfully, JoJo provides us with both men that are plenty slutty and men wearing skirts (Anasui).
-Much like the poses, the clothes that certain characters wear are reference fashion shows, kink catalogues, and haute couture.
-There’s so much common ground, Araki actually collaborated with fashion house Gucci!
+Much like the poses, the clothes that certain characters wear are references to fashion shows, kink catalogues, and haute couture.
+There’s so much overlap, Araki actually collaborated with fashion house Gucci!

 The men have amazing hair and wear revealing clothes.
 Their materials, accessories, colours, and patterns suggest that a vibrant fetish culture has merged with mainstream fashion, that open sexuality has won over shame.
 Shame on this axis seems to be eradicated entirely: there is literally no instance in the 30+ years of JoJo’s Bizarre Adventure where a character makes a remark about another character’s style choices.
 Not as a quip or a gag, not even when schoolboys Josuke and Okuyasu adjust their school uniforms to their own personal preferences (Josuke grafts golden hearts and chains to it and Okuyasu is covered in money symbols).

 JJBA assumes that fashion plays an integral part in gender expression and how it totalises one’s sexuality.
-This poses an interesting query: what might ’cause’ the men of JoJo to want to dress like this?
-To us, they dress flamboyantly and atypically, but this is of no concern to the fiction.
+We might wonder what might ’cause’ the men of JoJo to want to dress like this?
+Because to us, they dress flamboyantly and atypically.
+If there is a reason, it is of no concern to the fiction.
 Araki designates clothes as componential and essential with regards to character identity, something that inexorably exists without objection.
 This reads as a natural acceptance for gender exploration and sexual diversity, geared specifically toward (queer) masculinities.
 The men dress so boldly and inescapably unique simply because JoJo’s reconfiguration of public space permits them to.
 There are no hegemonic, institutional, or industrial powers that say they can’t wear, like, a shirt filled with holes and a necktie looped underneath.
 Instead, they say the opposite!
 When there’s nothing to stop you from dressing this way, of course people are going to start dressing this way.

 Eroticised masculinity isn’t just something that the men of JoJo are privy to.
 Part 6: Stone (Butch) Ocean continues this trend, except this time, the main characters are crime lesbians.
 Its protagonist Jolyne Kujo is pretty femme, and the femininity in her design isn’t the result of convention.
 I think it’s more a continuation of the process that gave DIO his sexuality.
-Being rooted in the androgyny of 80s glam rock, JJBA has adopted a similar gender/sexual-spectral playfulness.
+Being rooted in the androgyny of 80s glam rock, JJBA has adopted a similar playfulness on the gender/sexual spectrum.
 But unlike the showbiz and performance facets of glam, JoJo doesn’t care to make a statement.
-It’s simply the way people are allowed to act, without having to fear any gender panic or homophobia, using (hyper)masculinity as a malleable, accessible thing.
+It’s simply the way people are allowed to act, without giving rise to gender panic or homophobia.
+(Hyper)masculinity is employed as a malleable, accessible thing.
 We can call this a queer gaze, a gaze that objectifies as part of a sexual desire, but also one that contains no dictated notions of what a desire object should look and behave like.
 It is a gaze that simultaneously subjectifies.

 Araki’s use of haute couture and high fashion has, I think, another implication aside from the gender aspect.
-Fashion, as an industry and as a cultural space, seems to elevated itself above the mainstream (it likes to pretend it is above superstructures).
-In the fashion world, there’s just unfathomable clothes happening all the time— models wearing dresses made out of leaves and glue, men wearing parts of statues and glitter make-up… things common folk would never wear.
-Or even get to wear, since it’s all locked away behind stupendous cash flows.
+Fashion, as an industry and as a cultural space, seems to have elevated itself above public discussion — it’s so out there that it often seems alien to us laypeople.
+In the fashion world, there’s unfathomable clothes happening all the time— models wearing dresses made out of leaves and glue, men wearing parts of statues and glitter make-up… things common folk would never wear.
+Or even get to wear, since it’s all locked away behind stupendous cash flows!
 We look at fashion shows and it’s this surreal space of avant-gardism and experimental decadence (not a bad thing per se), funded by millionaires and maintained by sartorial abstractionists who treat the human body as a canvas and the human bodies of their countless workers as disposable tools (a bad thing).
 We get to see these spectacles on TV and on blog posts, but who actually visits these events?
 Rich people, of course!
 The fashion industry now is a remnant of that self-aggrandised bourgeois exceptionalism, with markets letting trickle down the occasional dress or suit or jewel with an exorbitant price tag.

 Even as the series went on and it began to drift toward more androgynous areas, Araki never changed the way he conceptualised manliness.
-When masculine bodies are exposed, becoming the exposition according to the rules of a straight male gaze, this disrupts heteronormative prescriptions of looking.
+When masculine bodies are exposed, becoming the exposition according to the rules of a straight male gaze, they disrupt heteronormative prescriptions of ‘looking’.
 It creates a masculinity that is subject to vulnerability, while not being vulnerable per se.
-Above all, it engages itself in its erotic potentiality, achieving an incredible, equalising effect.
-The masculine and the feminine, following the same standards!
-How about that.
-It’s clear that JoJo’s locus of queer masculinity resides in the ostensible permission for masc body types to partake in typically feminine (sometimes even misogynist) tropes of choreography and drama.
-What is shown is a manliness that is queer, safe, and sexual.
+Above all, it engages itself in its erotic potentiality, achieving an incredible, equalising effect: the masculine and the feminine follow the same standards.
+How about that!
+It’s clear that JoJo’s argument for queer masculinity resides in the permission of masc body types to partake in typically feminine (sometimes even misogynist) tropes of choreography, posture, and drama.
+What it results in is a manliness that is safe, sexual, and queer.

 JoJo characters are allowed to be who they want to be — as such, they embrace their own hyperpersonal style.
 But it also means that they cry a lot, or are extremely sensitive about their hair.
-Traits that mascs have to avoid, because of the fragilility of straight masculinity.
-This abstract ideal instills a suffering by shuttering off emotional parts that prevent productive, self-caring release.
+Traits that men in real life have to avoid, because of the fragilility of straight masculinity.
+Men are caught in the spiderweb of ‘you need to look perfect’ and ‘you are not allowed to work on yourself’.
 Patriarchy is a bastard.

 If you are a queer person struggling with their masculinity, because you think it’s something you should suppress in order to embrace your queerness, shoutouts to you.
 It’s hard to present yourself as masculine in a way that isn’t contingent on intimidation.
 But if there’s one thing to learn from JoJo’s Bizarre Adventure, it’s that masculinity is extremely compatible with queerness.
-It presents us with a masculinity without the toxicity, without the violent competitiveness, without the hiding away who you are.
-Assuming you have access to spaces similar to JoJo’s, it won’t hurt to try to find the exact right balance, as long as it doesn’t end up hurting anyone.
+It presents us with a version without the toxicity, without the violent competitiveness, without the hiding away who you are.
+Assuming you have access to spaces similar to JoJo’s, it won’t hurt to experiment, as long as it doesn’t end up hurting yourself or anyone else.
 It’s going to be queer either way.